system76/docs/content/add-a-printer-pop.md

 ### Adding Users to the lpadmin Group

 CUPS allows you to manage printers using Terminal commands.
-Configuring printers requires that the user is a part of the `lpadmin` group.
+A user must be a part of the `lpadmin` group to use these commands.
 You can confirm you are a part of this group with the following command:

 ```bash
 groups